Think of a world where no retail purchase is made offline and everything is ordered through the internet. Doesn’t sound too realistic?

 - 24/7 support — online, phone, or email

 - Super-fast user experience

 - Increase in subscription fee when using apps

 - Needs developers for customization

 When it comes to popularity, no other e-commerce platform comes close to WooCommerce.
 In fact, WooCommerce accounts for more than 29% of the market share in the e-commerce sphere.
 The reason why it’s so popular is that it comes as a plugin for WordPress, the most extensively used content management system (CMS) in the world.

 If you’re familiar with the WordPress platform, setting up and using WooCommerce is going to be a real cakewalk for you.
 All you need to do is to add products and configure the settings.
 But if you aren’t familiar with WordPress, then it could be a bit of a struggle for you.

 WooCommerce features a secure payment gateway and shopping card.
 Both work in an exceedingly smooth manner.
 And you can easily add extensions for social media, emails, shipping, and a host of other features; you don’t even need to go to WooCommerce developers for it.
 However, you might need their help in customizing it.

-Although WooCommerce comes as an open source platform, you’ll need little investment to completely integrate the shopping cart of your store.
+Although WooCommerce comes as an open-source platform, you’ll need little investment to completely integrate the shopping cart of your store.

 In the search for “the best,” people often overlook “the right” option.
 What we mean here is that “A” platform could be offering you the best shopping cart features and benefits in the world but you need to ask yourself whether you really need those benefits or not.
-Rather than first looking at shopping cart platforms, you should look at many factors such as your present needs, future requirements, your budget, nature of your business, etc. And then, you should look at available e-commerce platforms.
+Rather than first looking at shopping cart platforms, you should look at many factors such as your present needs, future requirements, your budget, the nature of your business, etc. And then, you should look at available e-commerce platforms.
 We hope this helps!